natereprogle/advent-of-code/2023/day-6/README.md

+Apparently you can solve this using the quadratic equation, didn't even know that.
+Oh well lol

 # Day 6 Part 1

 Finally, difficulty level went down a bit haha.
 This one only took me about 30 mins after wrapping my head around the problem's ask